Adding a Barcode Widget

 About this task

-Use the Barcode widget to initiate the device's camera to scan and read information delivered through a barcode.
+Use the Barcode widget to request the device's camera to scan and read information delivered through a barcode.

 Procedure